safe-global/safe-docs/safe-core-sdk/auth-kit/reference/SafeAuthPack.md

 **Caveats**

-- To get the Safe addresses, instantiate the `authKit` with the `txServiceUrl` property in the config object.
-Otherwise, only the EOA will be returned.
+- The `txServiceUrl` should be used with custom Transaction services endpoints.
+If empty, the default Safe Transaction Service domain will be used if it has been deployed in the corresponding chain.
 - ⚠️ This method currently returns the Safe addresses where the EOA is an owner.
 It doesn't create a Safe.
 We're investigating ways to enhance the Auth Kit and the associated flows.

 ### `signOut(safeAuthSignOutOptions?)`